-On July 16, 2015, the Company terminated the 2012 Credit Agreement and entered into a new credit agreement (the "2015 Credit Agreement"), with Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and each lender from time to time party thereto.
-The 2015 Credit Agreement provides for an unsecured revolving credit facility of \$250 million that will become due on July 16, 2020, subject to acceleration upon certain specified events of default, including breaches of representations or covenants, failure to pay other material indebtedness or a change of control of the Company, as defined in the 2015 Credit Agreement provides that the Company may select interest rates under the credit facility equal to, at the Company's option, (1) the Eurodollar rate plus a margin ranging from 1.00 percent to 1.50 percent depending on the Company's consolidated leverage ratio or (2) the highest of (a) the Bank of America prime rate, (b) the Federal funds rate plus 0.50 percent or (c) the Eurodollar rate plus a margin ranging from 0.00 percent to 0.50 percent depending on the Company's consolidated leverage ratio.
-As of December 29, 2015, the Company had no loans outstanding under the 2015 Credit Agreement.
+On July 16, 2015, the Company entered into a credit agreement (the "2015 Credit Agreement"), with Bank of America, N.A., as administrative agent, swing line lender and L/C issuer, and each lender from time to time party thereto.
+The 2015 Credit Agreement provides for an unsecured revolving credit facility of \$250 million that will become due on July 16, 2020, subject to acceleration upon certain specified events of default, including breaches of representations or covenants, failure to pay other material indebtedness or a change of control of the Company, as defined in the 2015 Credit Agreement.
+The 2015 Credit Agreement provides that the Company may select interest rates under the credit facility equal to, at the Company's option, (1) the Eurodollar rate plus a margin ranging from 1.00 percent to 1.50 percent depending on the Company's consolidated leverage ratio or (2) the highest of (a) the Bank of America prime rate, (b) the Federal funds rate plus 0.50 percent or (c) the Eurodollar rate plus 1.00 percent, plus a margin ranging from 0.00 percent to 0.50 percent depending on the Company's consolidated leverage ratio.
+As of December 27, 2016, the Company had \$40 million outstanding under the 2015 Credit Agreement.
+The weighted-average interest rate for borrowings under the 2015 Credit Agreement was 1.68 percent for fiscal 2016.

-The 2014 Term Loan Agreement, 2015 Term Loan Agreement and 2015 Credit Agreement contain customary affirmative and negative covenants, including covenants limiting liens, dispositions, fundamental changes, investments, indebtedness, and certain transactions and payments.
+The 2014 Term Loan Agreement, 2015 Term Loan Agreement, 2015 Credit Agreement, and 2017 Term Loan Agreement contain customary affirmative and negative covenants, including covenants limiting liens, dispositions, fundamental changes, investments, indebtedness, and certain transactions and payments.
 In addition, such term loan and credit agreements contain various financial covenants that, among other things, require the Company to satisfy two financial covenants at the end of each fiscal quarter: (1) a consolidated leverage ratio less than or equal to 3.00 to 1.00, and (2) a consolidated fixed charge coverage ratio of greater than or equal to 2.00 to 1.00.
-As of December 29, 2015, the Company was in compliance with all covenant requirements.
+As of December 27, 2016, the Company was in compliance with all covenant requirements.

-12. Derivative Financial Instruments
+11. Derivative Financial Instruments

 The Company enters into derivative instruments solely for risk management purposes.
-To the extent the Company's cash-flow hedging instruments are effective in offsetting the variability in the hedged cash flows, and otherwise meet the cash flow hedge accounting criteria, changes in the derivatives' fair value are not included in current earnings but are included in accumulated other comprehensive income (loss), net of tax in the Consolidated Balance Sheets.
+To the extent the Company's cash-flow hedging instruments are effective in offsetting the variability in the hedged cash flows, and otherwise meet the cash flow hedge accounting criteria, changes in the derivatives' fair value are not included in current earnings but are included in AOCI.
 These changes in fair value will be reclassified into earnings at the time of the forecasted transaction.
 By using these instruments, the Company exposes itself, from time to time, to credit risk and market risk.
 Credit risk is the failure of the counterparty to perform under the terms of the derivative contract.
 The Company minimizes this credit risk by entering into transactions with high-quality counterparties.
 Market risk is the adverse effect on the value of a financial instrument that results from changes in interest rates.
 The Company minimizes this market risk by establishing and monitoring parameters that limit the types and degree of market risk that may be undertaken.